WRKampi/extensisq/README.md

 * `Mu5Nmb`: 5th order general Nyström method of Murua for integration of multibody equations.
 This is method "RKN5459" in the paper [18].
 I added two interpolants.
 * `MR6NN`: 6th order strict Nyström method of El-Mikkawy and Rahmo [19].
 I couldn't find the interpolant that the paper refers to as future work.
 However, I created a free C2-continuous sixth order interpolant and added it to this method.

+## Implicit methods

+Several ESDIRK methods are implemented.
+These are single step Runge Kutta methods.
+The implementation is inspired by the theory in a paper of Shampine [20].

+Two methods of Hosea and Shampine [21] are available:
+* `HS2I` or `TRBDF2` (alias):  A 2nd order L-stable method (main, not secondary) that splits the step into a trapezium substep followed by a BDF substep.
+A 3rd order embedded method is used for error detection and stepsize adaptation.
+This method has a piecewise cubic C1-continuous interpolant.
+The main method has a rich history and was created by Banks et al.
+* `HS2Ia` or `TRX2` (alias): An alternative 2nd order method with a similar construction that uses two trapezium substeps.
+This method is A-stable (not L-stable) and may be useful if numerical damping is undesirable.

+Three methods of Kennedy and Carpenter are available.
+These have L-stable main and secondary methods.
+Each method includes two interpolants of the same order as the main method.
+One interpolant is C0-continuous (continuous solution, but derivatives jump between steps), the other is C1-continuous (solution and derivatives are both continuous).
+The C0-interpolant is selected by default.
+* `KC3I`: a 5-stage, 3rd order method with 2nd order secondary method called ESDIRK3(2)5L[2]SA by its authors[22].
+The interpolant in the paper is not used, because it doesn't seem to be C0-continuous.
+* `KC4I`: a 6-stage, 4th order method with 3rd order secondary method called ESDIRK4(3)6L[2]SA by its authors[22].
+The C0-continuous interpolant is as given in the paper.
+* `KC4Ia`: this 7-stage method, named ESDIRK4(3)7L[2]SA in [23], is similar to the previous method, but has an additional stage each step.
+This results in lower error constants and a lower value of the RK diagonal coefficient (1/8 vs. 1/4).

+One method of Kværnø is implemented:
+* `Kv3I`: a 4 stage 3rd order method with 2nd order secondary method [24].
+Both are stiffly accurate.
+The main method is L-stable and the secondary method is only A-stable.
+The only interpolant for this method is C0-continuous.

+### Index 1 DAEs

+The Implicit methods in Extensisq have limited options to solve DAEs.
+These can be specified in mass matrix form:

+$$ M \dot{y}=f(t, y) $$

+This looks similar to an ODE, but if $M$ is singular, it becomes a DAE.
+Extensisq only supports IVPs with a constant mass matrix and the DAE must be index 1.

 ## Sensitivity analysis
 Three methods for sensitiviy analysis are available; see [15] and Example 9 above.
 These can be used with any of the solvers.
 * `sens_forward`: to calculate the sensitivity of all solution components to (a few) parameters.